 Even if you love your job in which you’re earning active income, it never hurts to have another source of income that brings in money on its own.

-Building a source of passive income can help you save up to pay off debts, prepare to retire early (I know, retirement seems super far), have a backup plan if your active-income job doesn’t work out for some reason (like a global pandemic).
+Building a source of passive income can help you save up to pay off debts, prepare to retire early (I know, retirement seems super far), and have a backup plan if your active-income job doesn’t work out for some reason.

 “But I’m still a student…”